 Welcome to The Pride Shelter!

-The Pride Shelter is a LGBTI+ community centre with short-term accommodation facilities that strives to provide relevant and supportive psycho-social services within a safe environment to individuals who have experienced or continue to experience a crisis and/or trauma, especially in the context of homo/trans prejudice - which includes, stigma, discrimination, gender-based violence, xenophobia and sudden homelessness.
+The Pride Shelter is a short-term residential facility that strives to provide relevant and supportive psycho-social services within an affirming environment to LGBTI+ individuals who have experienced or continue to experience a crisis and/or trauma, especially in the context of homo/trans prejudice - which includes, stigma, discrimination, gender-based violence, xenophobia and sudden homelessness.

 Who is eligible for admission to the shelter?